Current Workshops

 Past Workshops

-The University of North Carolina Charlotte is hosting a Workshop in Computational Chemistry on June 3-7, 2024, in partnership with the Molecular Sciences Software Institute (MolSSI) and the Center for Many-body Methods and Spectroscopies for Polariton Chemistry (MAPOL).
-This free five-day workshop is open to students majoring in chemistry-related fields.
-We particularly encourage students from groups historically excluded from STEM fields to apply; no prior programming experience is required!
-We will provide lodging and meals for all participants.
-Preference will be given to sophomores and juniors undergraduates, but all students graduate and undergraduate are welcome to apply.
-The workshop focuses on scientific programming skills and applications in computational chemistry.
-Our goal is to enhance the students’ opportunity to land an undergraduate research experience, job, or internship in computational chemistry.
+The University of North Carolina Charlotte hosted a Workshop in Computational Chemistry on June 3-7, 2024, in partnership with the Molecular Sciences Software Institute (MolSSI) and the Center for Many-body Methods and Spectroscopies for Polariton Chemistry (MAPOL).
+This workshop focused on scientific programming skills and applications in computational chemistry.
+The goal of this workshop was to enhance students’ opportunity to land an undergraduate research experience, job, or internship in computational chemistry.
+See the schedule of the 2024 Workshop!

 The workshop will be led by: